TeamLinux01/tailscale-caddy-dns/README.md

 The `set -a` command block will load the enviromental variables onto the host and pass them into the container.
 If you don't want to set them via a file, just replace the `${}` text with the keys. *NOTE: These instructions are meant for a Bash shell.*

 This will create a container that will join the tailnat with the name of `proxy` and have direct access to other containers that are part of the `proxy-network` docker network.
 The container will run in the background and be removed when `docker stop proxy` is run.
-The volumes will stay intact, so a new contianer can be started and it keep the same tailscale auth/caddy TLS data.
+The volumes will stay intact, so a new contianer can be started and it will keep the same tailscale auth/caddy TLS data.

 ## An example docker-compose file:

-Run `docker volume create --name=proxy_data`, `docker volume create --name=proxy_config` to create the volumes.

 Create an `.env` file: